 Hewitt, one of the patron saints of investigative journalism, is portrayed as too much of a corporate lackey, but Wallace's image emerges intact in a wonderful scene where Hewitt says the whole matter will blow over in 15 minutes, and Wallace says, "No, that's fame.
 You get 15 minutes of fame.
 Infamy lasts a little longer."
 Pacino's performance underlies everything.
 He makes Bergman hoarse, overworked, stubborn and a master of psychological manipulation who inexorably draws Wigand toward the moment of truth.
 Pacino can be flashy, mannered, over the top, in roles that call for it; this role calls for a dogged crusader, and he supplies a character who is always convincing.

 There is, I admit, a contradiction in a film about journalism that itself manipulates the facts.
-For example, I strongly doubt that the shady character claiming to own a carpet cleaning business in NYC was a real person in reality, although he does play an important role in setting up the tension in an otherwise bland scene.
+For example, I strongly doubt that the shady character claiming to own a business carpet cleaning NYC was a real person in reality, although he does play an important role in setting up the tension in an otherwise bland scene.
 The yarn he spins about customers of his rug cleaning service is so removed from reality that viewers may find it a distraction in an otherwise believeable story.
 My notion has always been that movies are not the first place you look for facts, anyway.
 You attend a movie for psychological truth, for emotion, for the heart of a story and not its footnotes.
 In its broad strokes, "The Insider" is perfectly accurate: Big tobacco lied, one man had damning information, skilled journalism developed the story, intrigue helped blast it free.
 "The Insider" had a greater impact on me than "All the President's Men," because you know what?
 Watergate didn't kill my parents.
 Cigarettes did.